Qyuzet/linuxdebian-network-monitoring/README.md

 Follow the setup wizard to complete installation.

+### Basic Configuration
+1. Add a device to monitor:
+   - Go to Console > Create > New Device
+   - Enter device IP address and SNMP community string
+   - Select appropriate template

+2. Create graphs:
+   - Select device from the list
+   - Choose "Create Graphs for this Host"
+   - Select metrics you want to graph

 ### Troubleshooting
 - If you can't access the web interface, check Apache status:
   ```bash